gost-dom/browser/docs/Code-architecture.md

 Two independent script engines exist, but only one is complete.

 - V8, based on v8go - this is the working script engine.
-- Goja is a pure Go JavaScript engine.
+- Sobek is a pure Go JavaScript engine.
 This isn't yet working, but being worked on to get up to date.

 ## Browser